Canarian Arts & Culture

 The symbol of Canarian musical heritage is the timple, a ukulele-style instrument of obscure origin, possibly introduced to the islands by Berber slaves in the 15th century.
 It’s a small five- or four-stringed instrument with a rounded back (it is said the original Berber version was made of a turtle shell) and a sharp tone.

-Whenever you see local traditional fiestas, the timple will be there accompanying such dances as the isa and folía or, if you’re lucky, the tajaraste – about the only dance said to have been passed down from the ancient Guanches and still popular in La Gomera.
+Whenever you see local traditional fiestas, the timple will be there accompanying such dances as the isa and folía or, if you’re lucky, the tajaraste – the only dance said to have been passed down from the ancient Guanches, and still popular in La Gomera.

 The archipelago’s division into two provinces, Santa Cruz and Las Palmas, remains intact, as does the rivalry between the two provinces – so much so that the regional government has offices in both provincial capitals, which alternate as lead city of the region every four years.

 The greatest lifestyle change that has come to the Canary Islands has been as a result of the tourism industry.
-In a matter of decades a primarily agricultural society became a society largely dependent on the service industry.
+From the 1960s, the primarily agricultural society evolved into a society largely dependent on the service industry within just a few decades.
 Traditional lifestyles on small fincas (farms) or in fishing villages have been supplanted by employment in the tourism sector.

 The Canary Islands are a sport-friendly destination, as they have a balmy, sunny climate, plenty of coastline and a laid-back, outdoor lifestyle that rewards activity.
 As part of Spain, the top sport here is, of course, football (soccer).
 Although there is a regional football team for the Canary Islands, they are not affiliated with FIFA, UEFA or CAF, because the islands are represented internationally by the Spanish national football team.
 The team only plays friendly matches.